 Always check with your doctor.

-Body wraps, cellulite creams, massages and other such quick “fat reducers” are only temporary measures, at best, and have no long term effects on body fat.
-The only sure way to lose weight and reduce fat is to eat less and exercise more.
-There are no magic pills, patches, potions, or creams that can do this for you.
+Body wraps, cellulite creams, sculpting massages and other such quick “fat reducers” are only temporary measures, at best, and have no long term effects on body fat.
+The only sure way to lose weight and reduce fat is to eat healthier and exercise more.
+There are no magic pills, patches, potions or creams that can do this for you.

 Be wary of food labels that claim to be “lite” and have “less fat than...”

 The Food and Drug Administration has established standards governing food manufacturers, but you still need to read labels and carefully consider the comparisons made.
 For instance, a product that claims to have “1/3 less fat than potato chips” is not necessarily low in fat.
-And a “lite” frozen dinner with "only 290 calories" may not provide you with enough nutrients, or may not satisfy your appetite, so that you end up eating more than you otherwise would.
+And a “lite” frozen dinner with only 290 calories may not provide you with enough nutrients, or may not satisfy your appetite, so you end up eating more than you otherwise would.

-Cures for devastating diseases such as cancer and AIDS are constantly being promoted, relying on desperate people to pay whatever it might take to obtain such a cure.
+“Cures” for devastating diseases such as cancer and AIDS are constantly being promoted, relying on desperate people to pay whatever it might take to obtain such a cure.
 Checking with a doctor and national organizations such as the American Cancer Society or the American Foundation for AIDS Research can help confirm that the promotion is nothing but a hoax promising a miracle.
 Similarly products touted as cures for alcohol or drug addictions are often methods by which a company can charge a monthly fee for pills that turn out to be vitamins or information that is available for free from various intervention programs.
 Look into accredited rehabilitation centers or a local program such as Alcoholics or Narcotics Anonymous.
 For these conditions, there is no one-size-fits-all magic cure.